-In 2006, the marginal effects for the private health insurance equation shows that taking up private health insurance correspond to changes in income.
-Indeed, a

-10% increase of income beyond RM 3,000 increases the probability of having private health insurance by more than 10%.
+In 2006, the marginal effects for the private health insurance equation show that the taking up of private health insurance correspond to the changes in the income such that a 10% increase of having income higher than RM3,000 increase the probability of having private health insurance by more than 10%.
 Being a housewife, male or female aged above 66 years and Chinese also increases the probability of purchasing private health insurance by more than 10%.
-Among all the dependent variables, being Chinese shows a very significant effect with a marginal effect of 25.8%.
+Among all the dependent variables, being Chinese has shown a very significant effect with a marginal effect of 25.8%.

-Results from the hospitalisation equation show that income does not significantly affect the probability of being admitted to hospitals except for individuals with income higher than RM 5,000.
+Results from the hospitalisation equation show that income does not significantly affect the probability of admission to hospitals except for individuals with income higher than RM5,000.
 This income group is less likely to be admitted to hospitals.
 Education levels have no effect on hospitalisation.
-Nevertheless, the probability of being admitted to hospital is influenced by job status, whereby private employees and the self-employed are less likely to be admitted.
-In 2006, only males and females older than 66 and females in the reproductive years of 21 to 35 are more likely to be admitted.
-Ethnicity variables show that the Chinese and other ethnicities are less likely to be admitted, whereas Indians and other Bumiputeras are more likely to be admitted to hospitals than Malays.
-States variables show that individuals who live on the East Coast are more likely to be admitted to hospitals, whereas people living in East Malaysia are less likely to be hospitalised compared to the West Coast.
-Similar to the results in 1996, heath condition and lifestyle variables as well as the private care variable show a strongly positive relationship with being admitted.
+Nevertheless, the probability of being admitted to hospital is influenced by job status whereby private employees and the self employed are less likely to be admitted.
+In 2006, only males and females aged above 66 and females in the reproductive years of 21 to 35 are more likely to be admitted.
+Ethnicity variables show that the Chinese and other ethnicities are less likely to be admitted while the Indians and other Bumiputeras are more likely to be admitted to hospitals than Malays.
+States variables show that individuals who live in the East Coast are more likely to be admitted to hospitals while people in East Malaysia are less likely to be hospitalised in comparison to the West Coast.
+Similar to the results in 1996, heath conditions and lifestyles variables as well as the private care variable show a strongly positive relationship with being admitted.

-Comparing the marginal effects between 1996 and 2006 for the private health insurance and hospitalisation equations shows that the effects of having private health insurance are higher in 2006, whereas the marginal effects for hospitalisation are higher in the 1996 data.
-Finally, this study found that the private health insurance variable is not significant in influencing hospitalisation behaviour.
-This means that there is no moral hazard effect from the purchase of private health insurance.
-Overall the results show that these two equations are not correlated (rho=0.10), which is not statistically significant.
+Comparison of the marginal effects between 1996 and 2006 for the private health insurance and hospitalisation equations shows that the effects of having private health insurance are higher in

+2006 while the marginal effects for hospitalisation are higher in the 1996 data.
+Lastly, this study found that the private health insurance variable is not significant in influencing hospitalisation behaviour which means that there is no moral hazard effect from the purchase of private health insurance.
+Overall the two equations show that these two equations are not correlated, rho=0.10, which is not statistically significant.